trampfox/documentation/content/en/tracing/trace_collection/compatibility/dotnet-core.md

 ## OpenTelemetry based integrations

 Some libraries provide built in [Activity based tracing][13].
 This is the same mechanism the OpenTelemetry project relies on.
 By setting `DD_TRACE_OTEL_ENABLED` to `true`, the .NET tracer will automatically resurface traces provided by the libraries themselves.
 This is possible since [version 2.21.0][4].
-Here are a list of libraries that are tested with this setup (more libraries provide such tracing but aren't specifically tested).
+For the best Datadog APM experience, the following list of libraries have been tested for complete interoperability with the .NET Tracer (more libraries provide such tracing but aren't specifically tested).

 | Framework or library            | NuGet package                                                                 | Integration Name     | Specific instructions         |
 | ------------------------------- | ----------------------------------------------------------------------------- | -------------------- | ----------------------------- |